EasyEngine/cron-command/README.md

  # Updates schedule of cron
  $ ee cron update 1 --schedule='@every 1m'
  ```
-  git Also, refer to [possible schedule values](#possible-schedule-values) to know more about it.
+ Also, refer to [possible schedule values](#possible-schedule-values) to know more about it.

  ## list